Across the lakes, across the land,

 THIRD ANNUAL CONVENTION (1921)

-Held at Norfolk, VA Sept.
-30 and Oct.
-1, 1921.
+Held at Norfolk VA September 30 and October 1, 1921.
 Governor R. A. Mansfield Hobbs of the New York District was the International Representative and International President Harry E. Karr, one of our own members, was also present.

 The following officers were elected: